About

 Why do we observe holidays like Chanukah?

 The Jewish holy days are based on actual events.
 They commemorate events that took place a long time ago.
-Chanukah, one of our newest holidays, is a thanksgiving observance from the Second Century BCE.
+One of our newest holidays, Chanukah, is a thanksgiving observance from the Second Century BCE.

-I assume you are all familiar with the basic history of Chanukah.
+I assume you are all familiar with the basic story of Chanukah.
 The eight-day Jewish celebration commemorates the re-dedication of the Second Jerusalem Temple in the second century BCE.
-At that time, as presented in the Books of the Maccabees and additional Rabbinic tradition, the Jews rose up against their Greek-Syrian oppressors in what is known as the Maccabean Revolt.
-Chanukah, which means “dedication” in Hebrew, begins each year on the 25th of Kislev on the Hebrew calendar, which is usually in November or December according to the lunar calendar.
-The festival or “chag” in Hebrew, is also called the Festival of Lights.
-For this reason Sephardic Jews often say Chag Urim Sameach, referencing the aspect of Holy Light.
-Chanukah is celebrated with the lighting of the Chanukiah style menorah, eat traditional foods, play games like the dreidel, and exchange modest gifts each night.
+As presented in the Books of the Maccabees and additional Rabbinic tradition, the Jews rose against their Greecko-Syrian oppressors in the Maccabean Revolt.
+Chanukah, which means “ dedication ” in Hebrew, begins each year on the 25th of Kislev on the Hebrew calendar, which is usually in November or December according to the lunar calendar.
+The festival, or “ chag ” in Hebrew, is also called the Festival of Lights.
+For this reason, Sephardic Jews often say Chag Urim Sameach, referencing the aspect of the Holy Light associated with the observance.
+Chanukah is celebrated with the lighting of the Chanukiah-style menorah, eating traditional foods, playing games like the dreidel, and exchanging modest gifts each night.

-The deeper significance of the Light of Chanukah should also be understood by those who give thanks to HaShem through this the observance of this holy day.
+The deeper significance of the Light of Chanukah should also be understood by those who give thanks to HaShem through this holy day.

-Our beloved Rebbe, Nachman of Breslov, reveals some of these deeper insights in his magnum opus, Likutey Moharan, Book 2, 2.1.
-There we learn that Chanukah is a time of thanksgiving and joy.
+Rebbe, Nachman of Breslov, reveals some of these deeper insights in his magnum opus, Likutey Moharan, Book 2, 2.1.
+There, we learn Chanukah is a time of thanksgiving and joy.
 But he goes further.
 What joy can we take from events that took place roughly 2,220 years ago?
-The Great Rebbe explains that we should not limit the joy of Chanukah to the past!
-Indeed its primary blessings are yet to come.
+The Great Rebbe explains we should not limit the joy of Chanukah to the past!
+Indeed, its primary blessings are yet to come.

-Our Chanukah thanksgiving is in truth the delight of the World to Come, the Olam Haba.
-We can catch a taste of this future joy even now, during these dark days of the Olam HaZeh or present world order.
-Our sages assure us that in the Days of HaMashiach the Torah will be written on our hearts, as said at Jeremiah 31:33.
+Our Chanukah thanksgiving is, in truth, the delight of the World to Come, the Olam Haba, more than happened in the past!
+We can catch a taste of this future joy even now, during these dark days of the Olam Hazeh or present world order.
+The Tanach assures us that in the Days of HaMashiach, the Torah will be written on our hearts, into our very consciousnesses, as said in Jeremiah 31:33.

-Consider that in the days of the Written Torah animal sacrifices were stressed but as we make our way through the Tanach we begin to understand that the sacrifices were never the point.
-The desire of HaShem has always been the consciousness, the heart, the intention that matters, not the external rote observances.
+Consider that under the Written Torah, animal sacrifices were stressed, but as we made our way through the Tanach period, we came to understand that the sacrifices were never the point.
+The desire of HaShem has always been the consciousness, the heart, the intention, not external rote observances.
 HaShem is clear on this:

 And again:

-This is confirmed at Micah chapter 6, at Pesikta d'Rav Kahana 163b and many other places.
+The same is confirmed at Micah chapter 6, at Pesikta d'Rav Kahana 163b in that Talmud, and so many other places.

 Do not be deceived friends.
-Yes, the “doing of the Torah” is essential, but more important is the sacrifice of the mind, of the consciousness before HaShem.
-It is not about blood sacrifices nor rote observances.
-Emunah and the Light of HaShem is what matters!
-Attachment to HaShem, the One True and Living G-d is the Mystery and Majesty of Chanukah.
-As we learn at Leviticus Rabbah 9:7:
+Yes, the “ doing of the Written Torah ” is essential, but more important still is the sacrifice of the mind, of the consciousness before HaShem!
+It is not about blood sacrifices or rote observances.
+It never has been.
+Emunah (faith) and the Light of HaShem is what matters!
+Attachment to HaShem, to the One True and Living God, is the Mystery and Majesty of Chanukah, not the kindling of the Chanukiah.
+That’s just a symbol, a reminder.
+This understanding is confirmed at Leviticus Rabbah 9:7 in the Talmud:

-Chanukah then is a time of thanksgiving for the past and more importantly for the the future.
-As the World Government of "the One Like Haman" rises we must rise and Stand!
-The Miracle of Chanukah is the Promise of Consolation that even in the darkest of days HaShem is with us and will intervene when He chooses.
+Chanukah, then is a time of thanksgiving for the past, but more importantly for the future.
+As the World Government of " the One Like Haman " rises, we must rise and Stand for the Truth!
+The Miracle of Chanukah is the Promise of Consolation that even in the darkest days, the One is with us and will intervene when He chooses for the implementation of righteousness and Truth.
+As we await the arrival of the Total Light of Truth, we do so with emunah (faith) and bitachon (trust) in the Creator Who is with the Remnant.

-Sanhedrin 97b: ...
-Rab said: All the predestined dates [for redemption] have passed, and the matter [now] depends only on repentance and good deeds...
+Sanhedrin 97b: Rab replied: All the predestined dates [for redemption] have passed, and the matter [now] depends only on repentance and good deeds.

-R. Eliezer said: if Israel repent, they will be redeemed; if not, they will not be redeemed.
+To which Rabbi Eliezer agreed: if Israel repents, they will be redeemed; if not, they will not be redeemed.

-R. Joshua said to him, if they do not repent, will they not be redeemed! [i.e. not so] But the Holy One, blessed be He, will set up a king over them, whose decrees shall be as cruel as Haman's, whereby Israel shall engage in repentance, and he will thus bring them back to the right path.
+But Rabbi Joshua disagreed and said that if they do not repent, they will not be redeemed?
+Not so!
+Because the Holy One, blessed be He, will set up a king over them, whose decrees shall be as cruel as Haman's, whereby Israel shall engage in repentance, and he will thus bring them back to the right path.

-Have emunah Mishpacha and STAND in the LIGHT of One G-d!
+Have emunah, Mishpacha, and STAND in the LIGHT of One God for THIS is the true message of Chanukah!

 Chag Urim Sameach!